 The average length of solutions found by the BF method is 1.66, whereas the same indicator is 4.44 for the CG method, demonstrating a significant improvement in deeper reasoning abilities.
 The distribution of proofs during our expert iteration is shown in Fig.~\ref{fig:len-distribution}.
-To avoid the impact of redundancies, we only consider the shortest proof for each problem in our analysis.
-We observe a nearly log-linear trend in the distribution of proof lengths found by best-first search method, while the critic-guided proof method can find much longer proofs.
+To avoid the impact of redundancies, only the shortest proof for each problem is considered here.
+A nearly log-linear trend is observed in the distribution of proof lengths found by best-first search method, while the critic-guided proof method can find much longer proofs.
 However, 83\% of the problems in the Lean-workbook remain unproven, which can have longer proof lengths and require much more time to find them based on this estimation.
 We hope that our proposed method can help facilitate the scaling of formal proof searching beyond the "log-linear" boundaries.